McCarthy: Meeting with Biden is ‘very important’ amid shutdown, border talks

-Speaker Kevin McCarthy (R-Calif.) on Tuesday said it would be “very important” to meet with President Biden amid discussions over averting a government shutdown and addressing the situation at the southern border.
+Speaker Kevin McCarthy (R-Calif.) said Tuesday that it would be “very important” to meet with President Biden amid discussions over averting a government shutdown and addressing the situation at the southern border.

 “I think it would be very important to have a meeting with the president,” McCarthy told reporters at the Capitol.